IDMNYU/audiolab/docs/synths.md

 <img src = "./img/serge7375_photo.jpg" width="100%" title="73-75 Serge system" alt="73-75 Serge system">

-The 73-75 Serge was built by Luther Bradfute based on a kit designed by the Human Comparator in Stockholm as part of their *73-75* project, which aims to revisit the original Serge Modular kit designs.
+The 73-75 Serge was built by Luther Bradfute based on a kit designed by the Human Comparator in Stockholm as part of their *73-75* project, which aims to revisit the original Serge Modular DIY designs.
 Called the "Homebuilt" system, this 2-panel setup contains a "greatest hits" of Serge modules from the first generation of Tcherepnin's synthesizers, built in his home and sold as kits while he was still working at CalArts from 1973-1975.
 In general, these modules are simpler than found on the Random\*Source panels, but contain many examples of Tcherepnin's innovative designs.

 ### "Homebuilt" Panel 1